Exa-Networks/exabgp/README.md

 ## Installation

 ExaBGP 3.4 and previous versions are python 2 applications.
-ExaBGP 4.0 had support for both Python 2 and 3. current version of ExaBGP (4.2 and main) are targeting python 3 only (3.7+).
+ExaBGP 4.0 had support for both Python 2 and 3. current version of ExaBGP (4.2 and main) are targeting python 3 only.
+The code should work with all recent versions (>= 3.7), but the requirement is set to 3.8.1 as some of the tooling now requires it (such as flake8).

 ### OS packages